Cambalab/vue-admin/README.md

 ## About the library

-Given a simple configuration to Vue-Admin components, this library connects your backend and interprets your services as frontend resources from which **crud** views are automatically created and associated with a route.
+Given a simple configuration to Vue-Admin components, this library connects your backend and interprets your services as frontend resources from which **CRUD** views are automatically created and associated with a route.
 Vue-Admin also lets you create custom views to provide other kind of information to the site (measures, landings, etc).

-**Vue admin provides:**
+**Vue-Admin provides:**
 +   **create**, **read**, **update** and **delete** views for each declared resource.
 +   customizable **homepage**.
 +   **navigation** between views.